FredrikBixo/Minimalistic-TableView/README.md

 # Author

 I'm a 19 year old guy from Sweden working as a iOS freelance developer.
 Send an email to fredrik.bixo@appricos.com if you are interested in my services.

+# License

+Kingfisher is released under the MIT license.
+See LICENSE for details.